tgen/jetstream/README.md

   output:
     - This task will satisfy a matching
     - input value requirement.
-  cmd: Shell command executed with /bin/bash
+  cmd: Shell command executed with "/bin/bash"
-  stdin: Data will be connected to stdin of cmd
+  stdin: cmd stdin will be connected to this value
-  stdout: cmd stdout will be connected to value
+  stdout: cmd stdout will be connected to this value
-  stderr: cmd stderr will be connected to value
+  stderr: cmd stderr will be connected to this value
   cpus: LocalBackend - Will reserve local cpus when
     launching cmd
     (SlurmBackend) "-c" when requesting job